kamruleee51/ART-Net/README.md

 Five points are selected and extracted as CSV together with the ROI selection from the ImageJ software, and then basic image processing methods are used to generate the edge-line, mid-line, and tip-point.
 The selected five points are displayed as:
 <img src="https://user-images.githubusercontent.com/32570071/58100378-ce430b80-7bdd-11e9-93bd-b573ca924951.jpg" width="700" height="290" />

+Those 5 points are utilized to generate three geometric primitives applying a simple python script.
+The primitives hold an intensity of bell-shaped Gaussian distribution.